A small wildlife garden for towns and cities – and it’s really easy to maintain

 And she also never buys plants, because she allows plants to colonise the garden rather than deliberately planting them.
 It is a very different approach to gardening!

 The garden is around 60ft (18m) by 17ft (5m) and is in a street of terraced Victorian houses.
-It’s one of 30 gardens open this Sunday (26th June, 10am-5pm) for Faversham Open Gardens & Garden Market Day.
+It’s one of 30 garden open for the 2022 Faversham Open Gardens.
+Faversham Open Gardens is held on the last Sunday in June every year (25th June 2023, 10am-5pm) for Faversham Open Gardens & Garden Market Day.

 Start with a pond